 Ostomy United has grown rapidly with team members in six states, including an affiliate team in Florida.
-2016 was an exciting year with ostomates from three different states competing in half-Ironman triathlons - a 70.3 mile race consisting of a 1.2 mile swim, 56 mile bike and 13.1 mile run.
-This is a grueling even on its own, but with an ostomy there are additional challenges including increased risk of dehydration and maintaining an ostomy appliances during the race.
+2016 was an exciting year with ostomates from three different states competing in half-Ironman triathlons - a 70.3-mile race consisting of a 1.2-mile swim, 56-mile bike, and 13.1-mile run.
+This is a grueling even on its own, but with an ostomy, there are additional challenges including increased risk of dehydration and maintaining an ostomy appliance during the race.
 Despite the challenges, each ostomate finished their race like any other successful triathlete.

-As the season’s grand finale, I’ll attempt to complete in the Ironman Wisconsin, a 140 mile race on September 11.
+As the season’s grand finale, I’ll attempt to compete in the Ironman Wisconsin, a 140-mile race on September 11.
 My ostomy surgery was only four years ago and my first triathlon ever was one year ago, so finishing this event is not a sure thing.
 Much better athletes than myself have tried and failed.
 My training up to this point has gone well, so I believe successfully completing the race is within reach!

 In the next day:

-Head over to the Ostomy United Facebook page – “like” and share our posts!
+Head over to the Ostomy United Facebook page to "like” and share our posts!
 Leave a message of encouragement for the ostomates competing in upcoming races.

 In the next week: